WeiChongDevelops/fulcrum/README.md

 The scalability of Google Firebase’s NoSQL databases was deemed superfluous for this project.

 AWS RDS was avoided due to unnecessary cost implications.

+## Express JS

+Express JS is utilised to leverage the docker network for API communication and serving static files.

 ## Docker